This guide assumes familiarity with the following information:

 Click APPEND NEW ITEM to open the Node Configuration menu as shown below:

-Select the component using the drop-down menu.
+Select the component using the menu.
 For this example, select the

 Most devices have only one operating section or compartment.
 In this case, the only option for component is main.
 If a device has many sections or compartments that you can operate independently, there will be multiple component options, such as